Library Collection Policy

 - The Library Director will have the final authority on weeding the collection.

 - Deselected materials that would be appropriate for research will be offered to graduate school libraries.
-Other materials will be sold to patrons, a book buyer company, or discarded.
+Other materials will be sold to patrons, a book buyer company, or discarded by recycling.